richard-scryber/scryber.core/docs/component_positioning.rst

 ===================

 All content positioning is from the top left corner of the page or parent.
 This is a natural positioning mechanism for most cultures and developers.
+(unlike PDF, which is bottom left to top right).

 Units of position can either be specified in